icecc/icecream/README.md

 Then you just compile with make -j \<num\>, where
 \<num\> is the amount of jobs you want to compile in parallel.
-As a start, take the number of logical processors multiplied with 2.
-But note that numbers \>15 normally cause trouble.
+As a start, take the number of logical processors multiplied with 2, or a larger number if your compile cluster can serve all the compilation jobs.
+But note that too large numbers may in fact make the build slower (for example if your local machine gets overloaded with preparing more jobs than it can handle at a time).

 Here is an example:

      make -j6